dexfroz/BorneToGo/Backend/README.md

 http://localhost:4321/bornetogo/backend/cars
 ```

-Finally, note that the port 4321 used can be configured in the deploy.sh script.
+Finally, note that the port 4321 used can be configured in the docker-compose.yml file.

 ## Deployment:

-Once the project is done, and needs to be deployed e.g on a server, java and maven need not to be reinstalled there again!
+Once the project is done, and needs to be deployed e.g on a web server, java and maven need not to be reinstalled there again!
 Indeed, the docker image contains a java JRE.
 Therefore, the only files necessary for this to run are:

 - This README
 - Dockerfile
-- deploy.sh
+- docker-compose.yml
 - The target/ directory containing only the .war file.